wnh/ac-mobile/README.md

 Mobile
 ======
-Mobile phone project for the Canadian Avalanche Centre This is a HTML5 project designed to be used with cordova/phonegap on a Mobile Device (see platform specific implemntations that consume this project at https://github.com/bshawCAC/CACMobileAndroid.git)
-This project uses HTML5, AngularJS, Twitter Bootstrap and Yeoman For more information on this project do not be afraid to contact bshaw@avalanche.ca
+Mobile phone project for the Canadian Avalanche Centre This is a HTML5 project designed to be used with cordova/phonegap on a Mobile Device This project is designed to be built on PhoneGap Build This project uses HTML5, AngularJS, Twitter Bootstrap and Yeoman For more information on this project do not be afraid to contact bshaw@avalanche.ca